 White sand and tiny sea shells sprinkle the shoreline of Conchal Beach, a less frequented Guanacaste beach.
 A variety of coral and underwater discoveries can be made here – so bring your snorkeling gear!
 The beach backs up to the all-inclusive Westin Playa Conchal Resort and a variety of other rental properties.

 Flamingo Beach, Guanacaste

-To the north of Conchal Beach sits Flamingo Beach.
+To the north of Conchal Beach sits Flamingo Beach in the Guanacaste region.
 Flamingo Beach gets its name from its pretty pinkish white sand.
 The hotels overlooking Flamingo Beach sit high up on a cliffside overlooking the bays and inlets of the Pacific.

 Nacascolo Beach, Papagayo Peninsula

 Nacascolo Beach is a hidden gem on the exclusive Papagayo Peninsula.
 This golden stretch of sand sits between the Four Seasons Resort and the Andaz Papagayo Resort.
 If you’re staying at either hotel, grab a kayak and have your hotel pack a picnic for you.
 It takes less than an hour to kayak over to Nacascolo, and the odds are good that you’ll be the only one on the beach.
 The water here is calm and protected, great for swimming, stand up paddle boarding, kayaking, and snorkeling.

 Located off the beaten path on the South Pacific coast, Dominical Beach is well known around the world as one of the best places for surfing.
 It also offers a wonderful beach surrounded by great restaurants.
 Dominical is the only beach with a year-round lifeguard program.